 General Rules.
 Amounts withdrawn from salary reduction plans that were contributed or acquired on a tax-deferred basis are subject to the federal income tax in the year the funds are received.
 Withdrawals are not subject to FICA or FUTA taxes, however.
 If a plan holds funds that were taxed when contributed (i.e., after-tax contributions), the percentage of the withdrawn amounts that is subject to tax is equal to the percentage that the tax-deferred funds comprise of the account's total assets.
 For example, if 10% of an individual's vested assets were from after-tax contributions, only 90% of each withdrawal would be subject to the income tax.
-When funds are withdrawn from an IRA, the tax status is determined according to the tax status of all the individual's IRAs, not just the status of the IRA from which the funds were actually taken.
+When funds are withdrawn from a traditional IRA, the tax status is determined according to the tax status of all the individual's traditional IRAs, not just the status of the IRA from which the funds were actually taken.

-This pro rata approach to taxation applies regardless of the status of the contributions actually being withdrawn.
+The pro rata approach to taxation applies regardless of the status of the contributions actually being withdrawn.
 That is, withdrawals of funds that were identified originally as after-tax contributions are still treated for tax purposes as if they were withdrawn from the larger pool of after-tax and before-tax contributions.
+This procedure does not change the total amount of taxable income; it simply speeds up the time of taxation by denying the individual control over when taxable amounts are used as income.